VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 # About Application

-This application shows how can we do Manage our own Buddies by making an Android application using App42API.You can use various features by managing your Buddies like :2.
-Add User as a Buddy.
+This application shows how can we do Manage our own Buddies by making an Android application using App42API.You can use various features by managing your Buddies like :

 1. You can Add/Reject user as Buddy.
 2. You can also block user.